... ... ...

 The resulting 'half-tunnel' has become a featured landmark along the highway.

-Notice the edge of the turn, the sturdily designed stone railing & rock barriers.
-These have become the signature of the Historic Highway.
+Notice the edge of the turn, the sturdily designed stone railing, rock barriers, and retaining walls.

 The skilled hands responsible for this artfully done work, belonged to Italian stonemasons.
-Notice the stonemasons in the under construction picture.